meliao/osdc_support/intro.rst

 Each uses either a distributed `Gluster File System <http://www.gluster.org/>`_ or object storage and ephemeral storage in VMs where users can store their data and access it from all of their VMs.

-The OSDC manages two Hadoop clusters, OCC-Y and Skidmore, for select projects.

 .. _allocations:

 OSDC Resource Allocations